In this section

 Ongoing projects to restore the lake include:

 - Shad harvesting — Harvesting gizzard shad from Lake Apopka removes the nutrients (phosphorus and nitrogen) contained in the fish bodies and reduces the internal recycling of these nutrients within the lake.
 This improves water clarity by reducing the severity of algal blooms, which depend on phosphorus for growth.
-Through spring 2013, 21 million pounds of shad had been removed from the lake, thus removing the total phosphorus contained in the shad’s bodies, as well as reducing the internal recycling of total phosphorus within the lake.
+Through December 2014, 21.5 million pounds of shad had been removed from the lake, thus removing the total phosphorus contained in the shad’s bodies, as well as reducing the internal recycling of total phosphorus within the lake.
 Algae depend on total phosphorus for growth.

 - Aquatic vegetation planting — The FWC is planting native aquatic vegetation to provide fish habitat and to provide wave protection for the shoreline.